KkriZh/motion-Painter/README.md

-# Virtual Painter with Hand Tracking
+# Motion Painter with Hand Tracking

 This is a Python project that lets you draw on your webcam screen using hand gestures.
 It uses OpenCV for video processing and MediaPipe for real-time hand tracking.